ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I was eager to take advantage of every resource I could to become a better manager.
 My only problem was I hated most management advice.
 I found it either overly prescriptive (do X, then Y, then Z) with - out context or insight, or entirely devoid of substance fluff, if you will. at was until I met my first management coach, Jonathan.

- e story goes that one of our investors, First Round Capital, was hosting a management summit in San Francisco, about a thirty-min-
+The story goes that one of our investors, First Round Capital, was hosting a management summit in San Francisco, about a thirty-min-

 ute drive from our office. us far I d found First Round folks were high quality, so when I came across the invitation, their support temporarily muted my ever-present fluff allergy and I signed up.